 Refusal to pay for lost, damaged, stolen school property or services rendered by a school program, such as but not limited to field trip fees, food, transportation, or other services related to classes, student activities, and athletics.
-Families may petition to the school principal to set up a payment plan or other compensation plan.
+Students may petition to the school principal to set up a payment plan or other compensation plan.

-Students who have a debt with the school may be barred from attending school activities including fieldtrips.
+Students who have a debt with the school will be barred from attending school activities including field trips, Homecoming, Prom, and Commencement Ceremonies.
 In addition, the school shall file a claim in Justice of the Peace for restitution of all debts over \$25.